 Here are my initial thoughts.

-There are lots of challenges as you can imagine, but I highlight the most common ones here:
+There are lots of challenges, as you can imagine, but I highlight the most common ones here.

 Most review materials are available in English only.
 Gleim has a Spanish version, and that’s about it.
-With the different terms and possibly different ways in wording a question, it takes a lot longer to understand and study for the exam.
+With the different terms and possibly different ways of wording a question, it takes a lot longer to understand and study for the exam.

-Do you feel:
+Do you feel like you:

-If answer is A, take the English version; if B, take the version in your local language.
+If the answer is A, take the English version; if B, take the version in your local language.

 Because of this, I’d like you to join in the discussion.
 For those who have a more obvious non-English mother tongue, what do you think?
 How did you approach your own exam?
 I’d love to hear your thoughts and expand this post further.
 Thank you!

-If you haven’t already, please consider signing up for our free mini course.
+If you haven’t already, please consider signing up for our free mini-course.
 You can check out the details or sign up directly below: